vidup/mockit/README.md

 # Next up

-The main feature I want to implement is to be able to setup a behaviour based on a Zod schema.
+A great feature I want to implement is to be able to setup a behaviour based on a Zod schema.
 Kindof the equivalent of what Mockit allows with spies.

 ```ts
 // IDEA ONLY: THIS IS NOT AVAILABLE